Krastanov/labwebsite/_pages/undergrad-qis.md

 - MATH 132 Calculus II
 - MATH 235 Introduction to Linear Algebra
-- one of COMPSCI 240 or STAT 515
+- one of COMPSCI 240 or STAT 515 or PHYSICS 281 or PHYSICS 287

 These classes could be helpful but are not necessary: